ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

     * John's question there had been about my notation $\to\gt$ -- that was a hack for the symbol for a _fibration_, an arrow with a double tip.
 In my new version this no longer appear, though it may still appear at [[hypercover]], which is linked to, and elsewhere.

-      [[Toby Bartels|Toby]] knows how to typeset such arrows correcty.
+      [[Toby Bartels|Toby]] knows how to typeset such arrows correctly.
 Maybe he could add a section to [[HowTo]] with the relevant information and links to special symbol lists

   * added a reference at [[(infinity,1)-functor]] to [[(infinity,1)-category of (infinity,1)-functors]] -- the discussion of this issue that I like most is currently at [[models for infinity-stack (infinity,1)-toposes]].
 Eventually that should be discussed better at the relevant entries.